Salad Dressing for CKD: What to look for and brands to try

-Eating more vegetables is something that everyone probably needs to do (myself included!), but especially people with kidney disease (including those on dialysis and not on dialysis).
-If you have CKD and diabetes, then you’ll really want to focus on including more non-starchy vegetables into your days.
+Eating more vegetables is something that everyone probably needs to do (myself included!), but especially people with kidney disease.
 One way to make eating vegetables more enjoyable is to dip them into a delicious, flavorful kidney friendly salad dressing or dip.
 Keep reading to find the best salad dressing for kidney disease!

 This post may contain affiliate links through which we may earn a small commission to help keep this website free.